 Ownership is having the ability to manage your own learning, prioritise and set targets.
-It includes having self-respect and respect for others who support the learning process.
+It includes being a supportive and active member of the school community and having self-respect and respect for others who support the learning process.

 Students can: Take the lead in organising and managing their own learning.
 Support the learning of friends and peers.

 Teachers can: Give clear guidance on expectations for managing learning and support on how to achieve this.

 Parents can: Help to develop routines for home learning and organising and monitoring from a distance to allow students to become more independent and confident learners.

 Learning Matters:Developing ownership in ourselves and our students